johannesjo/super-productivity/README_OFFLINE.md

-# Offline Mode Configuration
+# Connectivity-Free Mode Configuration

-**Offline Mode** allows you to use the Super Productivity Android app without an internet connection.
+**Connectivity-Free Mode** allows you to use the Super Productivity Android app without an internet connection.
 This mode is recommended for users who prefer local usage.

-## Setting Launch Mode to Offline
+## Setting Launch Mode to Connectivity-Free

-To enable Offline Mode, set the `LAUNCH_MODE` to `0` (Default for new installation) or `2` in the `app_config.properties` file.
+To enable Connectivity-Free Mode, set the `LAUNCH_MODE` to `0` (Default for new installation) or `2` in the `app_config.properties` file.

-For users performing a **new installation**, setting `LAUNCH_MODE` to `2` ensures that the app starts in Offline Mode by default.
+For users performing a **new installation**, setting `LAUNCH_MODE` to `2` ensures that the app starts in Connectivity-Free Mode by default.
 This avoids any attempts to connect to online services, providing a seamless offline experience from the outset.

 **Important**: If you set `LAUNCH_MODE` to `0`, the app will use the default behavior, which may attempt to read from SharedPreferences and connect to online services if available.
 To maintain a purely offline experience, always set `LAUNCH_MODE` to `2` for new installations.